mautic/mautic-documentation/pages/07.Channels/03.Focus Items/docs.en.md

 ![Screenshot showing the configuration Settings to disable tracking](configuration.png)

-If set to no, there will be no Tracking Cookies set.
+If set to no, there will be no Tracking Cookie set.
 This allows Focus Items to be used even if a Consent Manager is used and the user has denied consent to tracking, marketing cookies etc. The mautic_focus cookie will still be set (can be defined as "technically required") but nothing else.